circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 ### Imported Orbs

-- Must import full semver immutable version of orb.
+- Should import full semver immutable version of orb.
+This protects your orb from changes to the dependancy orb (like a lock file).
 - [Partner Only] - Should only import Certified/Partnered namespaces, or Orbs of the same namespace.

 ### Maintainability